teacheredu-euniwell/oer-diversity-inclusion/README.md

 Creative Commons License
 ------------------------

-The OER self-study module _Diversity and Inclusion in Education_ of the European University for Well-Being is licensed under CC BY-SA 4.0 International.
+The OER self-study module _Diversity and Inclusion in Education_ from the European University for Well-Being is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/deed.en).

 ![CC-BY-SA-150px](logo-cc-by-sa-small.png)

-Sharing and further processing is expressly permitted subject to the conditions of attribution, non-commercial use, and distribution under the same license conditions.
+You are free to share, remix, adapt, and build upon the work, even for commercial purposes, as long as you credit the original creator and license your new creations under the same or a [compatible license](https://creativecommons.org/share-your-work/licensing-considerations/compatible-licenses/).

-All content marked as All Rights Reserved are not subject to this license.
+Use the [CC-Mixer](https://ccmixer.edu-sharing.org/) to check for Creative-Commons license compatibility.

 Download
 --------------